CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Syntax VOP3B: V_SUB_CO_U32 VDST, SDST(2), SRC0, SRC1
 Description: Subtract SRC1 from SRC0 and store result to VDST and store borrow flag to SDST (or VCC) bit with number that equal to lane id.
 SDST is 64-bit.
 Bits for inactive threads in SDST are always zeroed.
+If CLAMP modifier supplied, then result is saturated to 32-bit unsigned value.
 Operation:
 ```
 UINT64 temp = (UINT64)SRC0 - (UINT64)SRC1
-VDST = temp
+VDST = CLAMP ? (temp>>32 ?
+0 : temp) : temp
 SDST = 0
 UINT64 mask = (1ULL<<LANEID)
 SDST = (SDST&~mask) | ((temp>>32) ? mask : 0)